 Accommodations and Dining Nearby

 Hotels near the Capitol include Holiday Inn Capitol, The Liaison Capitol Hill, W Hotel - Washington DC, and many more.
-Click here to see a list of over 20 hotels near the National Mall.
+Click here to see a list of over 20 hotels in Washington DC.
 For a bite to eat, consider walking to Pennsylvania Avenue on Capitol Hill for dining options like Southern restaurant Art & Soul.
 Here's a list of restaurants on Capitol Hill.
 Or you could walk to Chinatown and dine at any number of the restaurants along "Restaurant Row."